j-buitrago/Cloud-project/README.md

 **Description**:
 - Project to deploy a python app using Docker and Mongodb.
-- Data was extracted through twitter api.
+- Data was extracted through Twitter api.